dehlen/secretingredientapp/_pages/privacypolicy.md

 If you do not want anonymous crash reports to be sent to us via the Microsoft AppCenter SDK, you can deactivate these functions at any time using the slider in the app's settings (right of objection according to Art.
 21 GDPR).

-In addition, system-side error reports can be collected via Apple Inc. This system setting is not specific to the Recipes App and can be deactivated in the device settings.
+In addition, system-side error reports can be collected via Apple Inc. This system setting is not specific to the Secret Ingredient App and can be deactivated in the device settings.

 ## 5. Recipient of your data